p-e-andrews/CodeChallenge/README.md

 'Enineering Code Test'

-Starting Instructions:
+STARTING INSTRUCTIONS:

 Setup a basic CRUD API using Laravel.
-  -Fields must include: UUID, name, description, code and status (active and inactive).
+  1. Fields must include: UUID, name, description, code and status (active and inactive).
-  -Leverage as much of the framework as possible
+  2. Leverage as much of the framework as possible
-  -with as close to 100% code coverage (using PHPUnit) as possible.
+  3. with as close to 100% code coverage (using PHPUnit) as possible.

 Use Blade and VueJS with Vue-Bootstrap and Axios to build a website that does the
 following:
   1. Displays a list of records
   2. Opens a modal to edit a record
   3. Saves record to the database

 Bonus points:
-  ● Protected API
+  1. Protected API
-  ● Conditional records list
+  2. Conditional records list

   ------------------------------------------------------------------Andrews Log ----------------------------------------------------------------------